timothyf/MaskIt/README.md

 3. Enable **Developer mode** (toggle in the top right).
 4. Click **Load unpacked**.
 5. Select the folder where you saved the repository files.
-6. The BlurBlock extension should now appear in your toolbar.
+6. The MaskIt extension should now appear in your toolbar.

 ### Option 2: (Planned) Publish to Chrome Web Store